lino-framework/cg/docs/components.rst

     Lino site

-        An instance of a :term:`Lino application` which runs on a server operated by a :term:`site operator` and used by its :term:`end users
+        An instance of a :term:`Lino application` which runs on a server operated by a :term:`server operator` and used by its :term:`end users
         <end user>`.
 Every :term:`Lino site` has its own domain or subdomain
         name, its own database, a set of local settings and configuration files.